AnnMarieW/HelloDash/README.md

 -----------

-When you decide on a scheme you like, you can take note of the settings and add them into your own app, or use one of the sample apps to get started.
+When you decide on a design you like, you can take note of the settings and add them into your own app, or use one of the sample apps to get started.
 See the App Gallery for more examples.
 If you have an app that you would like to include in the gallery, please open an [issue](https://github.com/AnnMarieW/HelloDash/issues) and include the following information:

 1) An image of your app
 2) A short title to appear on the card in the gallery